campfire-previews/campfire-app/README.md

 <h1 align="center">Campfire: An open-source, self-hosted deploy preview tool with integrated feedback for containerized, headless frontends.</h1>

+Campfire is an open-source, self-hosted solution that offers collaborative deploy previews for containerized, headless frontends.
 Much like how an actual campfire brings people together to trade stories, Campfire aims to be a central place for cross-functional teams to visually review and discuss proposed code changes or bug fixes early in the software development cycle.

-Campfire is an open-source, self-hosted solution that offers collaborative deploy previews for containerized, headless frontends.
-It integrates a feedback interface directly into each deploy preview, allowing teams to collaborate efficiently on proposed code changes or bug fixes from the early stages of development.
-For more detailed insights, refer to our [full case study](#).
+Campfire integrates a feedback interface directly into each deploy preview, allowing teams to collaborate efficiently on proposed code changes or bug fixes from the early stages of development.
+All user interactions are synced bidirectionally with the associated GitHub pull request.
+For more detailed insights, please refer to our [full case study](#).

 ## Features
 - **Automated Deploy Previews:** For each pull request, Campfire automatically generates a deploy preview accessible via a public URL.